SteBoroo/In_The_Space/README.md

 As stated before, i don't have much programming skills so don't be surprised if there are useless things, loops or variables.
 Also that's why i joined the community, to find help and ways to improve.
 Feel free to play, that's obvious.
+One last thing: variable names are a mix of italian and english.
+Because i'm italian and when i started i didn't really plan to update the code here.
+Thanks